elugens/hello-javascript/docs/general-javascript-questions/miscellaneous-js-questions/bigint.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> When BigInts get used with the division operator, it rounds the BigInt towards zero.
+  <div><strong>Interview Response:</strong> When we use BigInts with the division operator, it rounds the BigInt towards zero.
 All operations on BigInts return BigInts.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />